-On September 14, 1969, Private First Class Judy Talton celebrates her nineteenth birthday by surreptitiously joining the campus antiwar movement.
-In doing so she puts in jeopardy both the hard-won army scholarship that’s the ticket to her future, and her relationship with her military family, in particular her mother, a former WW II nurse.
-But since the Vietnam War escalated from the Tet Offensive to My Lai, Judy’s been having doubts.
-If the war is wrong, does her scholarship make her complicit?
+On September 14, 1969, Private First Class Judy Talton celebrates her nineteenth birthday by secretly joining the campus anti-Vietnam War movement.
+In doing so, she jeopardizes both the army scholarship that will secure her future and her relationship with her military family.
+But Judy’s doubts have escalated with the travesties of the war.
 Who is she if she stays in the army?
 What is she if she leaves?

-Nearly fifty years after Kent State, The Fourteenth of September looks back at the ethics of unwinnable wars, examining questions that now enliven next-generation youth activism.
-The novel speaks to the poignant clash of young adulthood, early feminism and world politics, offering an ageless inquiry into the domestic politics of protest when the world stops making sense.
+The Fourteenth of September portrays a pivotal time at the peak of the Vietnam War through the rare perspective of a young woman, tracing her path of self-discovery and a “Coming of Conscience.”
+Judy’s story speaks to the poignant clash of young adulthood, early feminism, and war, offering an ageless inquiry into the domestic politics of protest when the world stops making sense.

 What Others Are Saying